shridhay/CPSC-5540-Project-1/Project_1/proj1/README.md

 We imported various libraries into their specific files.

 Once the Z3 library is installed you will need to include Z3 as a library in your extra-include-dirs and your extra-lib-dirs libraries.
+Since we are utilizing Z3

 Once the above task is completed, you will then need to run the "stack build" command.